 Though Janai Purnima and Rakshya Bandhan fall on the same day, they are not celebrated in the same manner.
 Janai Purnima is celebrated by changing the old Janai with a new one each year.
 On the other hand, Rakshya Bandhan is celebrated by sisters tying Rakhi on the wrist of their brothers.

-Janai Purnima and Raksha Bandhan are the sacred festival of Nepal celebrated by people of different ethnic groups with joy and religious belief.
+Janai Purnima and Raksha Bandhan are sacred festivals of Nepal celebrated by people of different ethnic groups with joy and religious belief.

 If you want to observe the Raksha Bandhan & Janai Purnima festival in Nepal, make sure you visit Nepal during August/ September.
 You will get to explore the various cultures and learn more about Hindu mythologies on this day.